Hilton Head Dock Builders | Calibogue Dock Works Dock Construction Services Lowcountry Waterfront About Calibogue Dock Works Request a Dock Estimate

 Marine-Grade Aluminum Framing

-6061-T6 aluminum structure that won't corrode in saltwater.
-Lightweight, strong, and maintenance-free with 50+ year lifespan.
+6061-T6 aluminum that won't corrode in saltwater.
+Strong and maintenance-free.

 25-35% premium over wood framing